-Next to this is our very first fully fledged OiNK strip, Cowpat County from fellow Northern Ireland local Davy Francis, written by famed comics writer and another OiNK co-creator/editor Mark Rodgers.
-This first appearance sees 80s environmental campaigner and television presenter David Bellamy pop up, only to come a cropper in Farmer Giles‘ (whose name we wouldn’t know until #14) world.
+Next to this is our very first OiNK strip, Cowpat County from fellow Northern Ireland local Davy Francis, written by famed comics writer and another OiNK co-creator/co-editor Mark Rodgers.
+This first appearance sees 80s environmentalist and television presenter David Bellamy pop up, only to come a cropper in Farmer Giles‘ (whose name we wouldn’t know until #14) world.
 If all this could happen to him when placed into the real, unfettered countryside, what about those used only to city life?
 We’d get plenty of chances to find out, and all very accurate of course.

 Showing how the aim was to rip up the rule book, throw out tradition and create a comic that was genuinely very funny, the preview issue throws everything at the reader and a surprisingly high amount sticks.
 One such idea was the pig-ifying of popular culture.
 Nothing was safe.
 From celebrities, television shows and musical artists, to movies, cartoons and literature, if a pig-themed pun could be made of a name you could bet OiNK would take advantage.

 This Hambo poster from J.T.
 Dogg (real name Malcolm Douglas) wasn’t even the first such piggy pun.
-By the time readers got to this stunning centre-page spread they’d have already been treated to the delights of WillyHAM ShakesPIG and Terry WogHAM, along with mentions of Ian BotHAM, Lester PIGGott and PIG Country.
+By the time readers got to this stunning centre-page spread they’d have already been treated to the delights of WillyHAM ShakesPIG and Terry WogHAM, along with mentions of Ian BotHAM, Lester PIGgott and PIG Country.
 But let’s take a moment to appreciate that poster.

 Now it’s time for a commercial break.

-“Rock’n’roll madness!”Tony Husband describes working on OiNK!
+“Rock’n’roll madness!”Tony Husband describes working on OiNK

 The rock’n’roll madness led to some hilarious scenarios, such as when Tony and Patrick were invited to London to appear on a breakfast TV show.
 They were given the impression they were appearing to discuss their new comic appealing to a new audience of young readers.
-However, the true intent was soon clear when the first question referred specifically to the following madvert.
+However, the true intent was soon clear when the first question referred specifically to the following Madvert.

 Asked if they felt joking about smashing up friends’ bicycles was the “right message to send”, the presenters spectacularly missed the point of OiNK.
 But according to Tony it was worth it in the end because his and Patrick’s expenses were all paid for, including travel and a night in a 5-star hotel.
-Then on the return train Tony brought out a few of the small bottles of booze he’d sneaked out from his hotel room, thinking they’d have a tipple on the way home, only for Patrick to empty out a plastic bag full of every single bottle from his room.
+Then on the return train journey Tony brought out a few of the small bottles of booze he’d sneaked out from his hotel room, thinking they’d have a tipple on the way home, only for Patrick to empty out a plastic bag full of every single bottle from his room.
 By the time they hit Manchester they could hardly walk off the train.

 Lew Stringer‘s Tom Thug remains one of my very favourite comic creations of all time and I’m really looking forward to reliving his misadventures all over again.
 It’d take a while before he’d be able to tie those laces, he’d cross over with other characters like Lew’s own Pete and his Pimple and Mike Green‘s Weedy Willy, even leave school and sign on for unemployment which was definitely a first in comics history.
 The original designs for Tom and the first draft of this very strip can also be seen in a special blog post.

 So there you have it, a little look into how potential new pig pals (as regular readers were referred to by Uncle Pigg) were first introduced to the world of pigs, plops, puns and parody.
 Then, as if the promise of more of this insanity wasn’t enough there was news of a free flexidisc record with #1, surely a free gift as unique as the comic it would be attached to.
 I hope you’ve enjoyed this look at the preview issue.
 There are also other posts on the site detailing the countdown to the release of the comic to keep you busy until Monday 3rd May and the review of the first issue of OiNK.
 So off you trot on your trotters and I’ll see you then.